as-one/starter-app/README.md

 - A server on port 3000: http://localhost:3000;
 - A watcher SASS to CSS from ./src;
-- A watcher TS to JS from the root ./;
+- A watcher TS to JS from ./src;

 ## Production